…one man's contribution to the Weeeeerly Wild World

 I looked online for a solution and found steps (in the form of a Youtube video) for clearing the CMOS on one particular laptop which involved locating two soldered contact points and shorting them (I used a bent paper-clip) for over a minute during a few routines with a RAM module out and then in, powering the laptop with a mains lead for the procedure.
 I found some tiny contact points labelled JCMOS (not the same as the example I found) but the procedure didn’t work for me.

-To reset the password/delete the BIOS:
+6 Steps to reset the password/delete the BIOS:

 1. Remove the hard drive